BROADSoftware/HADeploy/docsite/docs/plugins_reference/ansible/ansible_overview.md

 ## Action and priority

-As we wan see, playbook is associated to an action.
+As we can see, a playbook is associated to an action.
 For example, the first example playbook will be involved only when HADeploy will be launched  with `--action deploy`, as stated by the `for_action` attribute.

 Also, for this action, a `priority` is defined.
 This will allow to control when the playbook will be executed, regarding other plugins.
 More information on this in [Execution order](../../more/execution_order/#plugin-priority)